Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 Restaurants, meal times

 Meal times vary, but lunch in Argentina is generally between 12.00 and 15.00 (3 PM).
-Peak time after 13.00 (1 PM).
+Peak time is after 13.00 (1 PM).
 Restaurants open for dinner around 20.00 (8 PM) but can sometimes open earlier and sometimes later, and usually don’t start filling up until quite a bit later, around nine, nine-thirty.
 Almost like in Spain.
 But it all varies…

 The bill / the check will not be brought to your table when you have finished.
 That would be rude.
 You will have to ask for it.
 For tipping, see above.